Xenomojin/DevProjects/README.md

 # DevProjects
 In this repository I am uploading all (at least partially) finished dev projects.
-Mostly to share for friends but if you have got here by accident feel free to try on of my applications.
+Mostly to share them with friends but if you have got here by accident feel free to try on of my applications.